tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 The biggest trap of software development is that it's easy, trivial in fact, to write software that you yourself cannot understand, and in turn no one else can understand.
-Even a novice, _especially_ a novice, can in a few weeks write software that literally no one of the planet can easily think or reason about.
+Even a novice, _especially_ a novice, can in a few weeks write software that literally no one on the planet can easily think or reason about.
 That's depressing but also kind of impressive in a way.
 With great power comes great responsibility.